Svarsha12/sqlalchemy-challenge/README.md

 /api/v1.0/<start> and /api/v1.0/<start>/<end>
 Return a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.
 For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
 For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.
+My climate app name is app.py.

 # Hints and help